natfarleydev/prd-markdown/markdown/core/corePrestigeClassesDetails.markdown

-**Elaborate Defense (Ex)**: At 7th level and higher, if a duelist chooses to fight defensively or use total defense in melee combat, she gains an additional +1 [dodge bonus] to
-[AC] for every 3 levels of duelist she has attained.
+**Elaborate Defense (Ex)**: At 7th level and higher, if a duelist chooses to fight defensively or use total defense in melee combat, she gains an additional +1 [dodge bonus] to [AC] for every 3 levels of duelist she has attained.

 **Deflect Arrows**: At 9th level, a duelist gains the benefit of the [Deflect Arrows] feat when using a light or one-handed piercing weapon.
 The duelist does not need a free hand to use this feat.

 **No Retreat (Ex)**: At 9th level, enemies adjacent to the duelist that take a withdraw action provoke an attack of opportunity from the duelist.

-**Crippling Critical (Ex)**: When you confirm a [critical hit] using a light or one-handed piercing weapon, you can apply one of the following penalties in addition to the damage dealt: reduce all of the target's speeds by 10 feet (minimum 5 feet), 1d4 points of Strength or [Dexterity] damage, –4 penalty on all saving throws, –4 penalty to [Armor
-Class], or 2d6 points of bleed damage.
+**Crippling Critical (Ex)**: When you confirm a [critical hit] using a light or one-handed piercing weapon, you can apply one of the following penalties in addition to the damage dealt: reduce all of the target's speeds by 10 feet (minimum 5 feet), 1d4 points of Strength or [Dexterity] damage, –4 penalty on all saving throws, –4 penalty to [Armor Class], or 2d6 points of bleed damage.
 These penalties last for 1 minute, except for ability damage, which must be healed normally, and bleed damage, which continues until the target receives magic healing or a DC 15 [Heal] skill check.

-Eldritch Knight

 ## Eldritch Knight